 1. Give Payment Incentives

-Mark up your goods and services to allow for a discount for people who pay early, set up automatic withdrawals, or opt for a subscription plan.
+Mark up your goods and services to allow for a discount for people who pay early, set up automatic payments, or opt for a subscription plan.
 When people feel like they are getting more for their money, they’ll most likely increase what they are willing to spend.

 2. Use Accounting Software